 The Employee Assistance Program (EAP) has been established to provide information, problem assessment, short term problem-focused counseling, and referral to community resources for employees and their eligible dependents.
-The program has also been implemented to support the College's drug-free college policy (Policy 4.01).
-Employees and eligible dependents may access EAP services to address a variety of problems and concerns (including but not limited to marital; family; alcohol/drug related; stressful life circumstances) that may affect employee well-being and/or job performance.
+The program has also been implemented to support the College's drug-free college Policy.
+Employees and eligible dependents may access EAP services to address a variety of problems and concerns (including, but not limited to, marital; family; alcohol/drug related; stressful life circumstances) that may affect employee well-being and/or job performance.

 II.
 Program Description

-The Employee Assistance Program is available to all full-time employees of the College, spouses of full-time College employees; unmarried children of full-time College employees, including step-children and foster children who are totally dependent upon the employee for support; and unmarried children 19-22 years of age, provided they are full-time students enrolled for at least ten (10) semester credit hours per term in an accredited junior college, college, university, or trade school, eligibility for the above categories continuing for thirty (30) days following job termination for full-time employees.
+The Employee Assistance Program is available to all full-time employees of the College, spouses of full-time College employees, unmarried children of full-time College employees, including step-children and foster children who are totally dependent upon the employee for support; and unmarried children 19–22 years of age, provided they are full-time students enrolled for at least 10 semester credit hours per term in an accredited junior college, college, university, or trade school, eligibility for the above categories continuing for 30 days following job termination for full-time employees.

 B. Types of Referrals

-1. Self-referrals and informal referrals are strictly confidential.
+- The EAP is handled by a third-party vendor, and all referrals are strictly confidential.
 No information concerning an employee's participation in the EAP will be discussed or released without the expressed written consent of the employee.
 Counseling sessions are confidential (the EAP does provide the College with periodic reports of utilization statistics which do not identify individual participants).
 Limits to confidentiality are prescribed by law.
 If an individual communicates to the EAP staff that he/she is going to harm himself/herself or someone else, and in all cases of child abuse, action must be taken in accordance with the law and professional, ethical standards.

-2. In the case of a formal administrative referral, limited information, as indicated below, will be released to the appropriate College official with the prior written consent of the employee.
+- In the case of a formal administrative referral, limited information, as indicated here, will be released to the appropriate College official with the prior written consent of the employee.

 D. Reporting Time Used for EAP Appointments